 This is the story of Whisper, his fight to survive and the people he has inspired through his courage and determination.

-LEARN took in two of the horses.
+LEARN took in two of the horses, Traveler and Whisper.
 The worst of the four horses was a three year old paint stallion, soon to be named Whisper.
 He had severe rain rot and the owner had tried to treat it with kerosene and spent motor oil.
 He was a .5 on the Henneke Scale* and had 1st, 2nd and 3rd degree chemical burns to over 60% of his back and side.
 His wounds were left untreated and were infested with thousands of maggots.
 Elizabeth Steed stated that in her 30+ years of rescuing animals, this is the worst case she had encountered.

 The initial thought was to euthanize the horse to end his suffering.
 The vet felt as though he could be saved so LEARN agreed to take him.
 His blood work was almost normal, which is very unusual for such a severe starvation case.
 Elizabeth felt there was more to this horse than skin and bones and so began his road to recovery.
 His pasture mate, Traveler, was also severely neglected and starved.

 Elizabeth spent the first five days with Whisper around the clock.
 He was immediately hooked up to IV fluids and treatment began on his wounds.
 Water therapy and debridement sessions of his back and sides were a daily task for Elizabeth and the volunteers at LEARN.
 In addition to treatment with SSD Ointment, his wounds were covered with pads and he was fitted with a turn out sheet.
 Whisper required constant care due to his condition.
 A horse in such critical condition can go downhill very fast and without warning.
 Under Elizabeth's care Whisper began to improve at an unbelievable rate.